clairexen/riscv-fanfic/riscv-long/riscv-long.md

 is used for ternary instructions (see "r4 extended format" below).
 That's why it is strongly encouraged to use just one funct7 codepoint for a whole family of instructions, or use the "f8 extended format" (see below).

+Q: When should an instruction use the "prefix format", when the "extended format".

+A: The "extended format" is the preferred way of encoding an instruction that has a fixed length, is 80-bit or shorter, and can be encoded using only one funct7 code point or a fraction of that, and is used frequently enough to warrant the use of precious "extended format" encoding space.
+All other instructions should use the "prefix format".

 Appendix II: Example Instructions